zaphyr-org/documentation/repositories/2.x/utils.md

 // <p>Hello John Doe</p>
 ```

 The template file will look like the following example.
-All variables which should be replaced within the template file
+All variables that should be replaced within the template file
 are wrapped with `%`.

 ```html